The Break

 Four-on-the-floor means a kick drum on every beat.
 It’s the foundation of disco, house, techno, and trance.
 The name comes from the drummer’s foot pedal; the foot hits the floor on every beat.

 The pattern was popularized in 1970s disco.
 Before that, kick patterns were syncopated, placed off the beat for swing and groove.
 Disco straightened the kick out and made it predictable.
-That predictability is what makes it work for dancing: you always know where the next thump is.
+That predictability makes it work for dancing.
+You always know where the next thump is.

 The same pattern shows up in other contexts with different names.
 In jazz, it’s called “feathering”: the bass drum played so lightly you feel it more than hear it.
 In reggae, it’s called a “steppers” rhythm.

 DnB broke away from this deliberately.
 Early rave music was 4-on-the-floor, but jungle producers emphasized breakbeats instead: chopped-up funk breaks with syncopated kick patterns.
 The kick on every beat was abandoned on purpose.
-That’s a big part of what makes DnB sound different from house or techno: the kick is unpredictable, and the spaces between kicks create tension.
+That’s why DnB sounds different from house or techno.
+The kick is unpredictable.
+The spaces between kicks create tension.

 The irony: current DnB producers (Mandidextrous and others) are bringing 4/4 kicks back as a stylistic choice, completing a 30-year circle.